Standard Black vs Rich Black

 In offset printing (large printers usually reserved for major printing companies), each source colour (cyan, magenta, yellow and black) require a different printing plate.
 This means the number of source colours you use in each section of a page will determine the number of plates required to print that section.

 Because rich blacks use all four colours, they require all four printing plates (CMYK) to be used.
 If a slight shifting in the plates occurs, those rich blacks can become blurred on the page.
-This effect is more noticeable in lettering since the lines are so slim so any shifting effects are more amplified.
+This effect is more noticeable in lettering since the lines are very slim, so any shifting effects are more amplified.

 By using standard blacks this effect can be avoided since they only use a single printing plate (K).

-However if you are printing with a digital printer (like the ones you have at home which print with ink cartridges), this effect is non-existent.
+If you are printing with a digital printer (like the ones you have at home which print with ink cartridges), this effect is far less common.
+I have heard of some letterers who use rich blacks see their letters blur from the inks bleeding, but I’ve never encountered it myself.

 Because of this, when it comes to lettering, I recommend sticking to standard blacks (C=0, Y=0, M=0, K=100) if you’re printing with an offset printer and rich blacks (something along the lines of C=60, Y=60, M=40, K=100) otherwise.

 This is not a fully agreed upon topic however.
-Many letterers choose to risk using rich blacks even when printing with offset printers to get a more pure colour out of their letters.
+Many letterers choose to risk using rich blacks even when printing with offset printers to get a more pure colour out of their letters while some use pure blacks when printing digital just to be safe.

 If this all seems overwhelming, don’t worry.
 It’s relatively easy to switch between the two if need be and it has a minimal effect on the end result.